slub/ocrd_monitor/README.md

 | MANAGER_KEY         | Path to a private key that can be used to authenticate with the OCR-D Controller |
 | MONITOR_PORT_WEB    | The port at which the OCR-D Monitor will be available on the host                |
 | MONITOR_PORT_LOG    | The port at which the Dozzle logs will be available on the host                  |

+### Docker Compose

+Ideally, you use the services defined in `docker-compose.yml` by just doing:

+    docker compose up -d
+    docker compose down

+### Makefile

+Alternatively, there is a Makefile with stand-alone Docker calls.

+Build or pull the Docker image:

+    make build # or docker build
+    make pull # or docker pull ghcr.io/slub/ocrd_monitor

+Then run the container – providing the same variables as above:

+    make run # or docker run...

+You can then open `http://localhost:5000` in your browser (or the server host name and your custom `$MONITOR_PORT_WEB`).

 ## Testing